Neurotherapy Center of Virginia Beach

 The Most Frequently Asked Questions about Neurotherapy/Neurofeedback

 The initial session when background information is obtained is usually covered by insurance.
 Unfortunately many health insurance companies do not provide coverage for Neurofeedback.
-However we do offer rates for self-pay if your insurance company does not provide coverage or if you do not have health insurance.
+We would be glad to provide you the necessary documentation for you to send to your insurance company.

 Does Neurotherapy/Neurofeedback Hurt?

 No. All of the methods that we use are completely painless.
-There may be a slight tingle or discomfort with tDCS, but Bickson and others (2016) noted the following:
+There may be a slight tingle with tDCS, but Bickson and others (2016) noted the following:

 Will my head need to be shaved?